1801 Basic Patent Cooperation Treaty (PCT) Principles [R-07.2015]I.MAJOR CONCEPTS OF THE PCT

-The Patent Cooperation Treaty (PCT) enables the U.S. applicant to file one application, “an international application,” in a standardized format in English in the U.S. Receiving Office (the U.S. Patent and Trademark Office), and have that application acknowledged as a regular national or regional filing in as many Contracting States to the PCT as the applicant “designates” or “elects,” that is, names, as countries or regions in which patent protection is desired.
-(For international applications filed on or after January 1, 2004, the filing of an international application will automatically constitute the designation of all contracting countries to the PCT on that filing date.)
+The Patent Cooperation Treaty (PCT) enables the U.S. applicant to file one application, “an international application,” in a standardized format in English in the U.S. Receiving Office (the U.S. Patent and Trademark Office), and have that application acknowledged as a regular national or regional filing in as many Contracting States to the PCT as the applicant “designates,” that is, names, as countries or regions in which patent protection is desired.
+The filing of an international application will automatically constitute the designation of all contracting countries to the PCT on that filing date.
 In the same manner, the PCT enables foreign applicants to file a PCT international application, designating the United States of America, in their home language in their home patent office and have the application acknowledged as a regular U.S. national filing.
-The PCT also provides for an international search report and written opinion (for international applications filed on or after January 1, 2004) that are established normally at 16 months from the priority date, and publication of the international application after 18 months from the priority date.
+The PCT also provides for the establishment of an international search report and written opinion at 16 months from the priority date and publication of the international application after 18 months from the priority date.
 Upon payment of national fees and the furnishing of any required translation, usually 30 months after the filing of any priority application for the invention, or the international filing date if no priority is claimed, the application will be subjected to national procedures for granting of patents in each of the designated countries.
 For any countries remaining whose national laws are not compatible with the 30 month period set forth in PCT Article 22(1), the filing of a demand for an international preliminary examination electing such countries within 19 months from the priority date will result in an extension of the period for entering the national stage to 30 months from the priority date.
-An up-to-date list of such countries may be found on WIPO’s web site (www.wipo.int/pct/en/index.html).
-A brief description of the basic flow under the PCT is provided in MPEP § 1842 .
+An up-to-date list of such countries may be found on WIPO’s website (www.wipo.int/ pct/en/texts/reservations/res_incomp.html).
+See also subsection V. below.
+A brief description of the basic flow under the PCT is provided in MPEP § 1842.

 The PCT offers an alternative route to filing patent applications directly in the patent offices of those countries which are Contracting States of the PCT.
 It does not preclude taking advantage of the priority rights and other advantages provided under the Paris Convention and the WTO administered Agreement on Trade-Related Aspects of Intellectual Property (TRIPS Agreement).
 The PCT provides an additional and optional foreign filing route to patent applicants.